-Below we cover why ultra low sulfur diesel exists, its benefits and disadvantages vs. traditional diesel, and what you can do to protect your equipment from any negative effects of ULSD.
+Below we cover why ultra low sulfur diesel exists, its benefits and disadvantages vs. traditional diesel, and what you can do to protect your vehicle or equipment from any negative side-effects of ULSD.

-Ultra low sulfur diesel (ULSD) was created in response to a number of regulatory actions aimed at reducing diesel fuel emissions.
+In a nutshell, Ultra Low Sulfur Diesel (ULSD) was created in response to a number of regulatory actions aimed at reducing diesel fuel emissions.

 In 1970, Congress passed the Clean Air Act as a means to reduce harmful emissions from automobiles.
 The Clean Air Act was later amended in 1990, requiring stricter emission reductions of hydrocarbons, carbon monoxide, nitrogen oxides, and particulate matter.